-DSC has taken action to remediate this security incident and help prevent future occurrences.
-Given the comprehensive security program that DSC had established prior to this incident, we were able to recover our IT environment to a normal state of operations in a timely manner.
-As referenced above, we have retained independent third-party IT security consultants to analyze the incident, including our information security programs and tools and the status of our data security hygiene.
-In addition, we proactively notified both the Federal Bureau of Investigation and the Department of Homeland Security of the nature and scope of this cyberattack.
+MCC has taken action to remediate this cybersecurity incident and help prevent future occurrences.
+Given the comprehensive information security program that MCC had established prior to this incident, we were able to return to a normal state of operations in a timely manner.
+We have retained independent third-party IT security consultants to analyze the incident, including our information security programs and tools and the status of our data security hygiene.
+In addition, we proactively notified the Federal Bureau of Investigation, and filed incident reports with certain state regulatory authorities, regarding the nature and scope of this cybersecurity incident.
+For our employees located outside the United States, we have notified applicable foreign data protection regulators, such as the applicable supervisory authorities in the European Union, the United Kingdom, and in Australia.